 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-(See IFRS 13 Fair Value Measurement.)
+(See Ind AS 113, Fair Value Measurement)

-- Government assistance takes many forms varying both in the nature of the assistance given and in the conditions which are usually attached to it.
-The purpose of the assistance may be to encourage an entity to embark on a course of action which it would not normally have taken if the assistance was not provided. - The receipt of government assistance by an entity may be significant for the preparation of the financial statements for two reasons.
+- 4 Government assistance takes many forms varying both in the nature of the assistance given and in the conditions which are usually attached to it.
+The purpose of the assistance may be to encourage an entity to embark on a course of action which it would not normally have taken if the assistance was not provided. - 5 The receipt of government assistance by an entity may be significant for the preparation of the financial statements for two reasons.
 Firstly, if resources have been transferred, an appropriate method of accounting for the transfer must be found.
 Secondly, it is desirable to give an indication of the extent to which the entity has benefited from such assistance during the reporting period.
-This facilitates comparison of an entity's financial statements with those of prior periods and with those of other entities. - Government grants are sometimes called by other names such as subsidies, subventions, or premiums.
+This facilitates comparison of an entity's financial statements with those of prior periods and with those of other entities.